In my little beehive creating connection

 (when she told me this, I think my heart did an actual leap of joy as these are some of my favorite topics)

 When the day came, I was standing at the back of the room during one of the first lectures when all of a sudden I was introduced to all 1000 people at once as “The Couple’s Therapist from Canada”.
 I waved and welcomed people to come and sign up for a private session.
 We had no idea if anyone actually would but to my delight, I booked all my available spots within about an hour.
 Felt awesome!
 The couples were mainly from Portugal, France or Germany, with a few from Canada and the US.
 One actually works very near my home in Toronto!
 They were mainly in their 20’s and 30’s and so open and curious about receiving guidance.

 The adobe structure they had me working in felt a bit like a clay beehive.
-It was such a perfect place to work and I would lay out a sarong for all 3 of us to sit on.
+It was such a perfect place to work and I would lay out a sarong for all 3 of us.
 The conversations mainly started with asking the men what they wanted more of in the relationship.